Dreamin' My Dreams (Patty Loveless album)

 Dreamin' My Dreams is the fourteenth album of original recordings by Patty Loveless.
 Released in September 2005, the album debuted on the Billboard Top Country Albums chart on October 1, 2005 at #29 (its peak), staying on the charts for 8 weeks until November 26, 2005.

-This was the last album Loveless recorded for Epic Records before the label closed its Nashville division in 2005.
+This was the last album that Patty Loveless recorded for Epic Records.
+She was with them since 1993's Only What I Feel.
+After the album was released, Epic closed its Nashville division, and Patty was dropped.